 - Financial Aid: Counseling on applying for financial aid, different types of aid, alternative sources of funding, and how to maintain satisfactory progress for aid eligibility.
-Questions relating to financial aid can be emailed to fa@esu.edu. - Records and Registration:, Course registration, transcripts, transfer credits, graduationstudent-athlete compliance, and important dates on the Academic Calendar are managed by the Office of the Registrar.
-Questions relating to Records and Registration can be emailed to records@esu.edu. - Student Billing Services: Processing tuition and fees, tuition payment plan options, tuition deferments and direct depositof refunds.
-Questions relating to student bills can be emailed to billing@esu.edu. - Transfer Center: Works with all issues that pertain to the transfer of academic credits for our incoming and continuing students.
-Questions relating to transfer and credit evaluations can be emailed to transitions@esu.edu.
+Questions relating to financial aid can be emailed to fa@esu.edu. - Records and Registration:, Course registration, transcripts, transfer credits, graduation student-athlete compliance, and important dates on the Academic Calendar are managed by the Office of the Registrar.
+Questions relating to Records and Registration can be emailed to records@esu.edu. - Student Billing Services: Processing tuition and fees, tuition payment plan options, tuition deferments and direct deposit of refunds.
+Questions relating to student bills can be emailed to billing@esu.edu.

-- Veterans Center: A resource center for our service members and their dependents who are attending ESU.
-Questions relating to veterans educational benefits and transition assistance can be emailed to veterans@esu.edu. - Graduation Services: Assist students with preparing for graduation and the commencement ceremony.
+- Transfer Center: Works with all issues that pertain to the transfer of academic credits for our incoming and continuing students.
+Questions relating to transfer and credit evaluations can be emailed to transitions@esu.edu. - Veterans Center: A resource center for our service members and their dependents who are attending ESU.
+Questions relating to veterans educational benefits and transition assistance can be emailed to veterans@esu.edu.

+Graduation Services: Assist students with preparing for graduation and the commencement ceremony.
 Services include graduation application processing, graduation counseling, and graduation clearances.
-Questions relating to graduation and DegreeWorks can be emailed to graduation@esu.edu.
+Questions relating to graduation Can be emailed to graduation@esu.edu.
+Degree Works questions can be emailed to degreeworks@esu.edu.

-The center is located in Zimbar-Liljenstein Hall, and is open Monday through Thursday, 8 a.m. - 4:30 p.m., and Friday 10 a.m. -4:30 p.m.
-Staff is available to assist with enrollment questions and concerns either on the phone, through email, at the front desk, and in walk-in one-on-one counseling neon-one counseling sessions.
+The center is located in Zimbar-Liljenstein Hall, and is open Monday through Thursday, 8 a.m. -4:30 p.m., and Friday 10 a.m. -4:30 p.m.
+Staff is available to assist with enrollment questions and concerns either on the phone, through email, at the front desk, and in walk-in one-on-one counseling.